 Maximum Timeframe:

 Students must maintain the ability to complete their educational program within 125% of the scheduled clock hours.
 The 125% refers to the amount of 'calendar time' to complete the scheduled clock hours, as measured by weeks of instruction.
-For the practical nursing program, each payment period is 16 weeks in length and the entire program is 48 weeks in length.
+For the full-time practical nursing program, each payment period is 16 weeks in length and the entire program is 48 weeks in length.

 To help explain maximum timeframe, here is an example: